Compile Driven Learning

 Imagine this.
 You've made awesome progress on your pet project.
 You need to add one more component to pull everything together.
 You bring in an outside library to help with this component and you...get stuck.
 You wonder how you're supposed to get started.
 You take a gander at the documentation for the library.
 It's not particularly helpful.

 On the one hand, if you can cobble together the correct types for functions, you're well on your way to success.
 However, if you don't know much about the types in the library, it's hard to know where to start.
 What do you do if you don't know how to construct anything of the right type?
-You can try to write a lot of code, but then you’ll get a mountain of error messages.
+You can try to write a lot of code and guess, but then you’ll get a mountain of error messages.
 Since you aren’t familiar with the types, they’ll be difficult to decipher.

 Test driven development is a paradigm of software development where you write your tests before writing your source code.
 You consider the effects you want the code to have, and what the exposed functions should be.
 Then you write tests establishing expectations about the exposed functions.
 You only write the source code for a feature once you’re satisfied with the scope of your tests.